Becoming a Bridge for God Where You Are

 A few years ago, when I was still a junior pastor in my previous church appointment, I was recalled for a two week in-camp training (ICT).
 Leading up to this reservist duty, one of my prayers was to ask God to show me His purpose for me during this ICT.
 I viewed these two weeks as a ‘missions trip’, earnestly praying for God to lead me to divine appointments.

-The first opportunity came, when a few came up to me curiously asking about my vocation as a pastor and that gave me an opportunity to share a bit about my faith journey.
+The first opportunity came when a few came up to me curiously to ask about my vocation as a pastor.
+That gave me an opportunity to share a bit about my faith journey.
 At the end of my reservist stint, a few of them reached out to me separately as they were keen to visit the church I was pastoring at.
 I invited them and they actually came by to the service that I was preaching at the following week.

 2) Relational Evangelism

-Secondly, our journey as bridges for God begins with empathy when we immerse ourselves in the experiences and perspectives of those around us, understanding their joys, sorrows, and struggles.
+Second, our journey as a bridge for God begins with empathy when we immerse ourselves in the experiences and perspectives of those around us, understanding their joys, sorrows, and struggles.
 By doing so, we pave the way for authentic connections, transcending barriers of culture, language, and tradition as we value their uniqueness while sharing the unchanging truth of God’s love through our lives.
-This is what some call “Relational Evangelism” or “Friendship Evangelism”.
+This is what some call “relational evangelism” or “friendship evangelism”.

 Sharing the gospel can take place anytime, over a meal or over a cup of coffee.
 Or in a casual conversation with your friends, classmates in school or colleagues at the workplace.
 We share with friends what Christ has done in our lives – for example, something good that has happened to us.

-This requires a posture of learning, striving to understand different perspectives and viewpoints as we adapt to where they are at, without compromising the core message of the Gospel when we share our lives to them.
+This requires a posture of learning, striving to understand different perspectives and viewpoints as we adapt to where they are at, without compromising the core message of the gospel when we share our lives with them.

 Conclusion

-So, whether we are student, employee, employer, home maker, retiree, etc. let us embrace, our calling with joy and purpose, knowing that in our dual citizenship as earthly citizens and children of God, we are called to become bridges for God to others.
+So, whether we are a student, employee, employer, home maker, retiree, etc., let us embrace our calling with joy and purpose, knowing that in our dual citizenship as earthly citizens and children of God, we are called to become a bridge for God to others.
 In humility, we invite others to join us on the journey of faith, knowing that we are all fellow travellers in need of God’s grace as we participate in the redemptive work of His kingdom on this side of heaven.

 Photos: Pixabay.com